 While specific papal laws may not be mentioned in the body of the text or the footnotes to the constitution, they are included in the reference made in that third paragraph above, where Pope Pius XII declares: “The laws issued by Roman Pontiffs in no way can be corrected or changed by the assembly of Cardinals of the Roman Church while it is without a Pope, nor can anything be subtracted from them or added or dispensed in any way whatsoever with respect to said laws or any part of them,” and this especially applies to VAS itself.
 Anything so added, subtracted, changed, corrected or dispensed from is null and void.
 Technically speaking, Traditionalists have summarily dispensed everyone from obeying or even acknowledging Cum ex… as an applicable document and have entirely dispensed themselves as well from obeying VAS.
 The meaning of this document and its penalties are perfectly clear and require no interpretation.
 Dispensation is a relaxation of the law in special circumstances (Donald Attwater’s A Catholic Dictionary).

 Even when allowed, dispensations are always to be interpreted strictly.
 And here we see that Pope Pius XII says that during an interregnum, THEY ARE NOT ALLOWED!
 And if attempted, any changes and dispensations are null and void.
-To the charge that null and void in paragraphs one and three does not equal invalid, I respond that Pope Leo XIII declared in Apostolica curae that “…to obtain orders nulliter means the same as by act null and void, that is invalid, as the very meaning of the word and as common parlance require.”
+To the charge that null and void in paragraphs one and three does not equal invalid, this word is used in paragraph one and implied by the use of null and void in paragraph three.
+Pope Leo XIII declared in Apostolica curae that “…to obtain orders nulliter means the same as by act null and void, that is invalid, as the very meaning of the word and as common parlance require.”
 Pope Alexander VIII, in condemning the Gallican articles, declared them “…null and void, invalid, useless” (DZ 1326).
 So goodbye epikeia, goodbye necessity.
 No wonder Traditionalists are scared to death to mention this law — it entirely destroys their position at every level.

 - Is it clear from the above that VAS is an infallible, unquestionably binding papal document?